ergon/mattermost-bitbucket-bridge/README.md

 To use the docker based installation created by [ronhks](https://github.com/ronhks):

 1. Log into the machine that will host the Python Flask application;
-2. Clone this repository to your machine: `git clone https://github.com/cvitter/mattermost-bitbucket-bridge.git`;
+2. Clone this repository to your machine;
 3. Make a copy of `config.sample`: `cp config.sample config.json`
 4. Edit `config.json` to update the following fields as needed:
    * Application host address and port (generally debug should be left set to `false`;